Colorado community comes together in mourning

 A crew of bikers in black leather jackets - one with a tattoo of brass knuckles on his forearm - dropped their heads in prayer beside a small contingent of Muslim Americans from Aurora.

 Dr. Ashraf Azeem, a local pediatrician, organized a group of fellow Muslims fasting for Ramadan to join the vigil.
-They stenciled signs and held them aloft in the middle of the lawn.
+They stencilled signs and held them aloft in the middle of the lawn.

 "We are part of this community," Azeem said.
 "Aurora is our home.
 This tragedy," he said, pausing.
 "We feel like we lost part of our family.
 It's our duty to be here."
 He said his small group had been "extraordinarily well-received."